INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 ???
-Underfitting leads to systematic biases: the predictions cannot be on target on average, because the model that we use to predict is systematically off the data-generating process.
+Underfitting leads to systematic biases: the predictions cannot be on target on average, because the model that we used to predict is systematically off the data-generating process.

-On the figure of the left, if we choose a linear model but the generated data comes from a non-linear generative process, whatever the choice of the training set, our trained model will tend to make systematic under prediction on the edges of the domain and over-prediction in the middle of the domain.
+On the figure on the left, if we choose a linear model with generated data coming from a non-linear generative process, whatever the choice of the training set, our trained model will tend to make systematic under-predictions on the edges of the domain and over-predictions in the middle of the domain.

 ---
 # Underfit versus overfit